VOLUNTEER SCREENING POLICY

 The Screening Officer is responsible for receiving all the Police Information Checks and Volunteer Applications and, if appropriate, based on such reviews, making decisions on the appropriateness of participants filling roles in a position of trust.
 In carrying out his or her duties, the Screening Officer may consult with independent experts, including lawyers, police officers, risk management consultants, volunteer screening specialists, or any other person.

 In its screening process, North West Little League may use any combination of screening tools it determines necessary to screen participants.
-At a minimum, participants will submit a Police Information Check and Volunteer Application.
+At a minimum, applicable participants will submit a Police Information Check with Vulnerable Sector Check and Volunteer Application.
 Additional screening tools may include but are not limited to: interviews and reference checks.